matthewrungwe/devto-posts/In Progress/The-build-process-of-a-website.md

 <h3 id="overview">The Application overview</h3>

-The application overview is essentially a broad but yet simple high-level explanation of the application's reach and.
+The application overview is essentially a broad but yet simple high-level explanation of the application's reach and purpose.
 The best way to imagine this is to think of a pitch where you outline the **problem** and the potential **solution** to it.

 <h3 id="design">Design the application</h3>